 We're here to help!
-The deadline for the 2018-19 CA Dream Act application (for Cal Grant eligibility) Is Friday, March 2nd.
+The priority deadline for filing a 2021-22 CA Dream Act is March 2, 2021.
+However, the application is available until June 30, 2022.
 Don't miss this opportunity to get aid for college!

-Follow this link to access the Califronia Student Aid Commission's California Dream Act webpage, which has extensive resources for students and parents, including worksheets, tutorials, forms, and application resources.
+Visit the California Student Aid Commission's California Dream Act webpage, which has extensive resources for students and parents, including worksheets, tutorials, forms, and application resources.
 Many are available in English and Spanish.

 The California Dream Act of 2011 became law through the passage of Assembly Bill AB 130 and AB 131.
 It allows AB540 students to apply for and receive several types of financial aid, including:

 - State financial aid, such as Cal Grants and Chafee Grants

 - To get a Cal Grant, students must also meet all other Cal Grant eligibility criteria.
 Visit the Cal Grant page for additional information on Cal Grant eligibility.

 - Assistance from EOPS or CARE